Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Scaling Law

 \subsection{Potential Failures of Scaling Law}

-The appearance of $W({\sf C}/\xi^{10})$ in Theorem~\ref{thm:scaling_law:informal} is mathematically significant.
+The appearance of $W({\sf C}/\xi^{12})$ in Theorem~\ref{thm:scaling_law:informal} is mathematically significant.
 It indicates that as compute increases, the returns on that compute are not purely power-law distributed but are subject to a logarithmic correction.
-This implies that at extreme scales, the cost of reducing error becomes slightly more expensive than a simple power law would predict, likely due to the overhead of managing the approximation-generalization gap.
+This implies that at extreme scales, the cost of reducing error becomes slightly more expensive than a simple power law would predict, likely due to the overhead of managing the approximation--generalization gap.
+Numerically, however, the multiplicative gap between the bare $\xi^{12/7}{\sf C}^{-1/7}$ rate and the $W$-corrected rate is essentially constant over the practical compute range ${\sf C}\in[10^{18},10^{25}]$ FLOPs (Figure~\ref{fig:lambert_w_compare} in Appendix~\ref{app_sub:practitioner}), so in measured curves the correction is absorbed into the offset of a Hoffmann-style fit $L=A+B/{\sf C}^\alpha$~\citep{kmh+20,hbm+22} rather than appearing as a separately observable bend.

-{\bf Sensitivity of Noise Level.} The term $\xi^{5/3}$ in Theorem~\ref{thm:scaling_law:informal} and the term $\xi^2$ of the data-law in Theorem~\ref{thm:single_law:informal} indicate that the quality or complexity of the sampled dataset $\mathbb{D}$ drastically shifts the scaling curve.
+{\bf Sensitivity of the Noise Level.} The term $\xi^{12/7}$ in Theorem~\ref{thm:scaling_law:informal} and the term $\xi^2$ of the Data-Law in Theorem~\ref{thm:single_law:informal} indicate that the quality or complexity of the sampled dataset $\mathbb{D}$ drastically shifts the scaling curve.
 Even with infinite compute, a high-complexity task (large $\xi$) will result in a significantly higher error floor.

-The usual experience taught that a larger data size helps neural networks break the information bottleneck to get a better excess risk bound.
-However, there exists a probability that including more data leads to the noise level $\xi$ growing with the dataset size, we denote it as $\xi({\sf N})$.
-When $\xi({\sf N}) \propto {\sf C}^{1/10}$ or $\xi({\sf N}) \propto {\sf N}^{1/2}$, the upper bound on the excess risk degrades to $O(1)$, therefore, such a scaling law would generally become abolished.
+The standard intuition is that larger data sizes help neural networks overcome the information bottleneck, yielding a tighter excess risk bound.
+However, there exists a possibility that including more data leads to the noise level $\xi$ growing with the dataset size, which we denote as $\xi({\sf N})$.
+When $\xi({\sf N}) \propto {\sf N}^{1/2}$ (or, in terms of compute, $\xi \propto {\sf C}^{1/12}$), the upper bound on the excess risk degrades to $O(1)$, effectively nullifying the data scaling law.
+This happens when low-quality data must be introduced for the sake of sheer data expansion, consistent with the data-constrained observations of \citet{sos+22, mas+23}.

-{\bf The Waste of Model Size Scaling.} We review the boundary ${\sf M} < {\sf N}^{\frac{3}{2\zeta}}$ in Theorem~\ref{thm:single_law:informal}.
-This suggests that the Model-Law (improving performance by adding parameters) is only effective when the model is small relative to the dataset's latent complexity.
-Once the model becomes excessively large (in the highly over-parameterized regime), the risk is limited by the dataset size ${\sf N}$ rather than the parameter count ${\sf M}$.